TODAQopen/toda/README.md

   </a>
 </p>

-<h3 align="center">TODA Cryptographic Asset System</h3>
+<h3 align="center">TODA Files: A Cryptographic Asset Structure</h3>

-TODA is a system for creating digital assets, based on a unique cryptographic distributed data structure and supporting systems.
+A TODA file is a representation of a digital asset.
+It is based on a novel cryptographic data structure.
 <br>
 <br>
 This package contains the library for interacting with low-level structures, as well as higher-level abstractions for application design.
 It additionally contains the `toda` command-line tool to assist with development, debugging, admin and support.
 Further, the CLI now contains a quick-start server for serving and viewing assets.